2025-ilaria/project-/llm-prompts.md

 ## 1️⃣  Missing information: the full official name

-Using a **zero-shot technique**, we prompted ChatGPT and Gemini to retrieve information regarding the full official name of the Teatro Massimo in Palermo, without offering any example.
+Using the **zero-shot prompting technique**, we prompted ChatGPT and Gemini to retrieve information regarding the full official name of the Teatro Massimo in Palermo, without offering any example.

 ### [ChatGPT](https://chat.openai.com/)